Check a Download for Viruses - Online Virus Scanner

 Does uploading a file to VirusTotal make it public?

-Can online scanners detect all malware?
+Can online virus scanners detect all malware?

 Final Thoughts